serguei-k/input-form-dialog/python/README.md

 The purpose of the InputFormDialog is to compliment the static get methods of the [QInputDialog](https://doc-snapshots.qt.io/qtforpython/PySide2/QtWidgets/QInputDialog.html) such as `QInputDialog.getText` or `QInputDialog.getInt`.

 ### Details
 Using InputFormDialog is simple.
-First you need to create an OrderedDict that will define the form entries and their default values.
+First create a dictionary that will define the form entries and their default values.
+If the order of input widgets is important, use `OrderedDict`.

 Currently the following input queries are supported:
 - boolean
 - color
-- numeric (int/float)
+- numeric
 - text
 - options list
 - 2d/3d vector

-Second, you call the `get_input()` function and pass the data object as an argument.
+Second, call the `get_input()` function and pass the data object as an argument.
 If the user accepts the dialog then the data object will hold the new values chosen by the user.

 Additionally, you might want to create `FormOptions` object and specify some of the options that control the properties of widgets used by the dialog.